Micah779/Micah779/README.md

 ## About Me:
-Honors Computer Science & Economics at The Univeristy of Illinois Urbana Champaign.
+Computer Science & Economics at The Univeristy of Illinois Urbana Champaign.

 ## 🌐 Socials: